thaumazo/discordAppreciationGroupWorks/README.md

 ---

-That's the complete **README** with installation instructions!
-Be sure to adjust the repository name, `git` URLs, and any relevant details before publishing.
-Let me know if you'd like any further modifications or clarifications!
+That's the complete **README** with the latest command list and detailed instructions.
+Let me know if you'd like any additional tweaks or updates!